johndk/berkeley-ml-capstone/README.md

 ### NOAA names after merge

 During the merge, `DATE` becomes `NOAA_DATE` so it is not confused with the flight timestamp.
 The weather feature names remain unchanged. `NOAA_AGE_MINUTES` records how old the matched weather observation is at the relevant flight time.

+# Appendix B

+This appendix documents the joined model-assembly columns and the candidate engineered features derived from them.

 ## Joined Model-Assembly Column Dictionary